 Those who prefer natural tooth care might prefer activated charcoal powder because these tend to contain fewer artificial ingredients than toothpaste.
 The disadvantages of powder are that it may be messy to mix at home, doesn't contain fluoride, and is less likely to be accepted by the ADA.

 There are a couple of studies that suggest that powder is better at controlling plaque and gingivitis than toothpaste.
-But until there is more research on the topic, these conclusions should be taken with a grain of salt.
+But these conclusions should be taken with a grain of salt.
 Most likely dentists would agree that you should brush your teeth twice a day with a non-abrasive toothpaste that ideally contains fluoride.
 Some dentists may also agree that it's fine to brush your teeth with a DIY powder solution as long as you keep up good habits.

 Charcoal toothpaste reviews